Get MTD for Income Tax ready

 • Internal auditor: Leads the audit process, evaluates systems objectively, and maintains independence from audited areas

-• Audit committee: Approves audit plans, reviews findings, and oversees implementation of recommendations
+• Audit committee: Approves audit plans, reviews findings, and oversees how you implement recommendations

 • Management: Provides resources, facilitates access, and implements audit recommendations